Flower – Korean Mint

 Availability: In stock

-Korean Mint’s beautiful lavender flowers and dark green leaves make a sweet anise/licorice flavoured tea.
+Korean Mint’s flowers and leaves make a sweet anise/licorice flavoured tea.
 It’s young leaves also taste great in a salad.

-This lovely plant has antiviral, antifungal and antibacterial effects and is an important herb in Chinese Traditional Medicine.
-Yeo and colleagues (2023) summarize Korean Mint’s properties in a paper published in the journal, Plants:
+This lovely plant is an important herb in Chinese Traditional Medicine.
+Its leaves, stems and flowers have antiviral, antifungal and antibacterial properties Yeo and colleagues (2023) summarize Korean Mint’s properties in a paper published in the journal Plants:

 Agastache rugosa, known as the Korean mint, belongs to the Lamiaceae family found in East Asia (China, Korea, and Japan).
 It is a traditional medicinal and ornamental plant.
 A. rugosa can be used for physiological and pharmacological treatments, including antifungal, antibacterial, anticancer, and antiviral activities.
 Furthermore, Park et al. reported that different tissues (flower, stem, and leaf) contained phenolic compounds (catechin, chlorogenic acid, caffeic acid, ferulic acid, rutin, and kaempferol), and that methanolic extracts of the different plant tissues displayed antibacterial activity.
 Desta et al. described the antioxidant activities of extracts of flower, root, stem, and leaf tissues of A. rugosa, which were rich in phenolic compounds.